What You’ll Learn 📊

 MQTT protocol

-Before we begin this training, it's essential to have at least a basic understanding of how the MQTT protocol works.
-This knowledge will help you better comprehend the operation of the historian system.
+Before we begin this training, it is essential to have at least a basic understanding of how the MQTT protocol works.
+This knowledge will help you better understand the operation of the Historian system.

 In the MQTT protocol, communication is established between two main entities: the publisher and the subscriber, both connected through a broker.